mojtabanayyeri/KGE-Models/SpacESS/README.md

-# TransRotatE
+# SpacE^SS

-To run: bash run.sh grid model dataset cpu-id logfile-name batchsize dimension gamma temperature lr test-batch-size -de (if using RotatE or TransRotatE as model)
+To run: bash run.sh grid model dataset cpu-id logfile-name batchsize dimension gamma temperature lr test-batch-size -de (if using RotatE or SpacE^SS as model)

 To add rules: just add --inv, --impl, --eq or --sym (or any combination of them)